 The cooking process itself turns connective tissues into gelatin to varying degrees.
 Depending on the cut and type of meat, it may need a little assistance to bring it to a palatable range of tenderness.
 Certain plant and fungi enzymes and acids can break down muscle and connective proteins in meats.

 As far back as pre-Columbian Mexico, cooks found that wrapping meats in papaya leaves before cooking made for more tender results.
 The active enzyme in the papaya leaves is papain, now refined from papayas and commercially available.
-Connective tissue that comes in direct contact with the protein-digesting enzymes gets broken down.
+The connective tissue that comes in direct contact with the protein-digesting enzymes gets broken down.

 These tenderizing enzymes also reduce the capability of the meat to hold its juices, resulting in greater fluid loss and thus drier meat.
 Enzymes are heat activated at levels between 140 F and 175 F and deactivated at the boiling point, so it serves no purpose other than flavoring to let the meat sit in a marinade at room temperature.
 Refrigeration is recommended to avoid the growth of harmful bacteria.
 Let meat come to room temperature before cooking.